The Adolescent Substance Abuse Program

 In 2024 ASAP proudly celebrated its 33rd year.
 All ASAP programming is based on evidence-based, "best practices" interventions.
 Designed by three Phoenix-area psychologists, Dr. Phil Lett, Dr. Mark Rohde and Dr. Curtis Walling, the ASAP IOP Program pursues the "real-world" changes in home, family, peer, and school environments that yield lasting sobriety and a vastly improved quality of life for the entire family.
 The goal of the ASAP IOP Program is to help teens and families re-establish a sober, safe, and mutually supportive relationship.
 At ASAP we are proud of our long history of treatment success -- we invite the reader to click on the "Free Resources" page to view more than 100 powerful testimonials hand-written by former ASAP parents and teens.

-In the ASAP program active participation is required of both adolescents and their parents.
+In the ASAP program adolescents and parents both participate.
 Treatment includes comprehensive admission evaluation, drug education, coping skills training, emotional processing, group therapy, multifamily therapy, and drug testing.
 An eclectic treatment model and a diverse staff are utilized to approach adolescents from many angles.
 The ASAP Handbook and FAQ's orient adolescents and their parents to the ASAP program.
 The ASAP Curriculum is utilized as an effective teaching tool at all sites, and the ASAP Teen and Parent Homework handouts are utilized for growth-oriented homework assignments.
 Parents are taught techniques for drug testing at home that can serve as the best deterrent of ongoing drug use.
 Outcome studies and satisfaction surveys are conducted to measure treatment success and provide the feedback necessary for continuous quality improvement.
 All ASAP treatment is evidence-based and follows "best practices".
-No smoking is ever allowed at ASAP, and strict adherence to the highest ethical standards is maintained.
+No smoking or vaping is ever allowed at ASAP, and strict adherence to the highest ethical standards is maintained.
 You will find our ASAP website easy to use-- we believe the simplest website is best.
-ASAP is proudly committed to changing the lives of teens and families!
+ASAP is proudly committed to changing the lives of teens and providing parents they help they are seeking!

 ASAP contracts with all major private health insurance companies, including Aetna, Blue Cross/Blue Shield, Cigna, United (Optum), Ambetter (MHN), HealthNet, Humana, Magellan, Beacon, ComPsych, Multiplan, AZ Foundation, Mines and Associates, Meritain, HMC, Value Options, AmeriBen, Coventry/First Health, and many more.
 ASAP is also contracted with the following AHCCCS Plans: United, Health Choice, Banner University, Arizona Complete Health, and Molina.
 For more information, please call (602) 434-0249.